bcgov/bcgroundwater/README.md

 # bcgroundwater

 *Please note: the format of the data available for download from the [Observation Well Network tool](http://www.env.gov.bc.ca/wsd/data_searches/obswell/map/obsWells.html) has changed after an upgrade to some database infrastructure.
-As a result, the function `readGWLdata` will not import data downloaded from the web tool.
-In addition, several other functions including `monthlyValues` and `makeWellTs` will not work with data from the web tool.
-See the [issue](https://github.com/bcgov/bcgroundwater/issues/5)*
+Work is ongoing in the [`fix-newdata`](https://github.com/bcgov/bcgroundwater/tree/fix-newdata) branch, where contributor [jayrbrown](https://github.com/jayrbrown) has created a new function `readGWLdata2` for importing data in the new format.
+See the [issue](https://github.com/bcgov/bcgroundwater/issues/5) for details.*

 An [R](http://www.r-project.org) package to facilitate analysis and visualization of groundwater data from the British Columbia groundwater